Skip to navigation Skip to content

 If the main account holder with a 12 digit Login ID does not have access to their CSBOS account, they must contact Child Support.
 A password reset must be performed by an Employer Services Officer or Financial Institutions Liaison Officer.

-A Service Officer in Employer Services must only complete a password reset in Cuba for an organisation with an Employer attribute.
+A Service Officer in Employer Services must only complete a password reset in Cuba for an Administrator user for organisations with an Employer attribute.

 Record the password reset in the Communication window: